Geography of Pakistan: Water resources

 Hydrological power is a renewable resource which benefits Pakistan a lot.
 After the Indus Water Treaty in 1960 World Bank decided that River Sutlej, Ravi and Beas water will be used by India and River Indus, Jhelum and Chenab water will be used by Pakistan.
 Pakistan was told to build two dams, one tarbela and second Mangla, five barrages, eight link canals, and one gated siphon.
 For this, India was told to participate 60%, whereas Pakistan, 40%.
 Pakistan is considering to develop wind turbines to fulfill the demand for electricity.
 Solar power is now slowly flourishing but it is still installed on a small scale.

 Pakistan largest river is known as the Indus River which flows from Tibet/China and enters Pakistan through Gilgit Baltistan.
 The Indus River system is divided into two plains.
 The Upper Indus Plain starts from northern Pakistan and ends up at Mithankot.
 The Indus has tributaries on both western and eastern side.
 The Indus' eastern tributaries are the Jhelum, Chenab, Sutlej, Ravi and Beas.
 These four rivers flow in Punjab and meet at Panjnad where they are known as Panjnad river.
-The Indus' western tributaries are the Swat, Kabul, Kurrram, Tochi, Gomal, Zhob rivers.
-These rivers join the Indus at KPK.
+The Indus' western tributaries are the Swat, Kabul, Kurrram, Tochi, Gomal, Zhob rivers which join the Indus at KPK.
 At Mithankot these rivers finally meet with the River Indus.
 After this the Indus flows alone through the Lower Indus Plain.
-Lower Indus Plain starts from Mithankot up to Thatta where the Indus meets with the Arabian Sea.
+Lower Indus Plain starts from Mithankot up to Thatta where the Indus meets with the Indian Ocean.
 This place is also known as Indus Delta.